 The Top DFS Running Back and Defense Stacks: Week 7

 These are the Week 7 running back-defense stacks on FanDuel and DraftKings.
-I'll examine where we might be able to get a solid defensive performance and volume-driven running production, including at least one RB-defense stack that will have minimal usage.
+I'll pinpoint where we might be able to get a solid defensive performance and volume-driven running production.